lishige/transport/README.md

 This site is a catalog of Apache Software Foundation projects.
 It is designed to help you find specific projects that meet your interests and to gain a broader understanding of the wide variety of work currently underway in the Apache community.

-There are currently TBA open source initiatives at the ASF:⑴TBA committees managing TBA projects⑵5 special committees⑶TBA incubating podlings.
+There are currently TBA open source initiatives at the ASF:TBA committees managing TBA projects；5 special committees；TBA incubating podlings.

 #### ⑷分类